Updated June 9, 2023

-    A Pareto Chart is a great tool for project managers and business executives when they find themselves in situations where the process that was investigated using the Pareto Analysis framework results in categorization of errors, defects, or abnormalities of that kind.
-Being able to put a number to these categories can help you plot them graphically, thus, bringing you to a visual treat of what you need to focus on and its magnitude.
-The Pareto Chart also enables you to rank in hierarchy and the descent to the low-key problems and issues.
+A Pareto Chart is a great tool for project managers and business executives when they find themselves in situations where the process investigated using the Pareto Analysis framework results in the categorization of errors, defects, or abnormalities.
+Putting a number to these categories can help you plot them graphically, thus, bringing you to a visual treat of what you need to focus on and its magnitude.
+The Pareto Chart also enables you to rank in the hierarchy and descend to low-key problems and issues.

-By the sound of it, there are many benefits that can be reaped from Pareto Analysis and the Pareto Chart, helping you with identifying and gradually rectifying these errors and defects.
+By the sound of it, many benefits can be reaped from Pareto Analysis and the Pareto Chart, helping you identify and gradually rectify these errors and defects.
 Summarizing the benefits, we have the following list:

-- As it allows for priorities to be set for many practical applications, which include process improvement trials, checking for customer needs and demand, investment and deal opportunities, and many more
+- It allows many practical applications such as process improvement trials, checking for customer needs and demand, investment and deal opportunities, and many more to set priorities.

-- As it allows for us to concentrate our efforts at improving a set category, thus, helps in saving time and resource
+- It allows us to concentrate our efforts on improving a set category, thus, helping to save time and resources.

-- As it allows better utilization of resources and time on a higher scale
+- As it allows better utilization of resources and time on a larger scale